piotrnar/gocoin/README.md

 Make sure that the all sources are placed in a proper location within your GOPATH folder, before compiling them (`go get` should take care of this).

-## Have gcc if you can
-Is is recommended to have gcc complier installed in your system, to get advantage of performance improvements.

-For Windows install mingw, or rather mingw64 since the client node needs 64-bit architecture.

-### Not having gcc

-Not having gcc, trying to build the client you will see such an error:

-	# github.com/piotrnar/gocoin/qdb
-	exec: "gcc": executable file not found in %PATH%

-You can still compile the problematic package...

-To fix the problem just copy file `qdb/no_gcc/membind.go` one folder up (overwriting the original `qdb/membind.go`).

 ## Compile client
 Go to the `client/` folder and execute `go build` there.